Fort Bliss: Pershing expedition

-In January 1914, John J. Pershing arrived in El Paso to take command of the Army 8th Brigade that was stationed at Fort Bliss.
+In January 1914, John J. Pershing arrived (Note: After a year at Fort Bliss, Pershing decided to arrange for his family to join him.
+The arrangements were almost complete when, on the morning of 27 August 1915, he received a telegram telling him of a fire in the Presidio of San Francisco.
+His wife and three young daughters had been burned to death; only his six-year-old son Warren had been saved.
+Many who knew Pershing said that he never recovered from the deaths of his wife and daughters.
+After the funerals at Lakeview Cemetery in Cheyenne, Wyoming, Pershing returned to Fort Bliss with his son, Warren, and his sister Mae, and resumed his duties as commanding officer.) in El Paso to take command of the Army 8th Brigade that was stationed at Fort Bliss.
 At the time, the Mexican Revolution was underway in Mexico, and the 8th Brigade had been assigned the task of securing the Mexico–United States border.
 In March 1915, under the command of General Frederick Funston, Pershing led the 8th Brigade on the failed 1916–1917 Punitive Expedition into Mexico in search of outlaw Pancho Villa.
+(Note: During the Pancho Villa Expedition, General Pershing was assigned a 1915 Dodge Brothers touring car, serial number 3066, and George S. Patton served as one of Pershing's aides.
+[This footnote should be moved to the Pancho Villa Expedition wikipage.])

 On 11 March 2016, members of the 2nd Squadron, 13th Cavalry Regiment, (3rd BCT, 1st Armored Division, Fort Bliss) conducted a staff ride at Pancho Villa State Park, NM, the former site of Camp Furlong, 2nd Squadron's billet in 1915.
 They reviewed the terrain of the 9 March 1916 raid by Pancho Villa's forces on the unit 100 years before.
 The 2nd Squadron then participated in a parade with reenactors, and Roll Call of the fallen.

 During this time, the military airfield in El Paso became one of the homes to the United States Army Border Air Patrol and the 1st Aero Squadron, the U.S. Army's first tactical unit equipped with airplanes.